 However, be aware: pretty much all signs will only be written in Cyrillic, with very little English.
 You will only find some signs in English located on the floor of the stations, pointing where the exits are or the direction towards other lines.
 Everything else: signs on the walls, ceiling and inside the trains, will be exclusively in Russian.

-If you prefer to take a guided visit, we booked our tour with Moscow Free Tour.
-In addition to a daily free walking tour to discover the main highlights of Moscow, they also have a great variety of paid tours, including a Metro Tour every day at 2PM from only 1450 rubles.
+If you prefer to take a guided visit, we booked the Moscow Metro Tour organised by the company Moscow Free Tour.
+In addition to a daily free walking tour to discover the main highlights of Moscow, this company also has a great variety of paid tours, including a Moscow Metro Tour every day at 2PM.
 Our guide was Marina and she was just brilliant, providing us with very interesting information of every station that we saw.
 Highly recommended!

 All opinions are my own